veraison/rust-ear/README.md

 # JWT/CWT common claims

 The only common JWT/CWT claim specified by EAR spec is "iat" (issued at).
 Other claims (e.g.
-"iss" or "exp") are not not expected to be present inside a valid EAR.
+"iss" or "exp") are not expected to be present inside a valid EAR.
 It is, however, possible to define them for a particular profile and include them as extensions via mechanisms described above.